 (Updated 28th September 2020) We have resumed buying books but only in very limited numbers, and by appointment only.
 The shop remains closed for browsing, and we cannot offer callouts at present.
 Please do not abandon books on our doorstep; instead please make an appointment or donate them to a charity who will be able to make good use of them.

-(Updated 4th July 2020) Please note that we have suspended our buying due to the current Public Health emergency.
-We hope to resume normal activity in due course.
+If you have books to sell, please follow the guidance below.
+We hope to resume more normal activity in due course.
 If, upon reading the guidance below you think you have books of particular interest, please email us directly.

 See the corresponding section below for answers to your question: